Academic Master

 Introduction

-“Of Friendship,” authored by Francis Bacon, is a wonderful essay that elaborates the importance of friendship for its readers.
+“Of Friendship,” authored by Francis Bacon, is a wonderful essay that elaborates on the importance of friendship for its readers.
 In his essay, Bacon discusses the basis of Aristotle’s theory and bases this on the concept of human nature.
 The essay discusses the value of friendship and the failures associated with friendship, in relation to Roman History.
-The author emphasizes the fruits of friendship and its value in our life.
+The author emphasizes the fruits of friendship and its value in our lives.

 Discussion